Hello Blockchain!

 Events

 Next, we define an event that will be emitted when the message is changed.
 Events are used to record changes to the blockchain in an easily indexable way.
 They are similar to events in other programming languages, and can be used to log changes to the blockchain.
 In this case, the event is called MessageChange, and it has three fields: account, which is the address of the account that changed the message, from_message, which is the old message, and to_message, which is the new message.
-The has drop, store attributes indicate that the event can be dropped and stored in the blockchain.
+The has drop, store attributes are required for events and indicate that the event can be dropped from scope and stored in the blockchain.

 #[event]